devfile/devfile-web/libs/docs/src/docs/no-version/what-is-a-devfile.md

 Certain build tools and IDEs can automatically process the devfile to configure, build, and run an application from a development project.

-Using devfile, the tools and IDE can:
+Using devfile, the tools or IDE can:

 - Take in the repository hosting your application source code.